mimimumu/tuyasmart_home_android_sdk_doc/en/resource/User_mobile.md

 **[Description]**

-In the Chinese mainland, the mobile phone verification code login is supported.
+The mobile phone verification code login function needs to first call the verification code sending interface and send the verification code.
+Then call the phone verification code verification interface.
+Fill in the received verification code into the corresponding parameters.

 **[Code Invocation]**